RP6502-OS

 int _argv(char *argv, int size)

-The virtual _argv is called by C initialization to provide argc and argv for main().
-It returns an array of zero terminated string indexes followed by the strings. e.g. [“ABC”, “DEF”] is 06 00 0A 00 00 00 41 42 43 00 44 45 46 00 The returned data is guaranteed to be valid.
+The virtual _argv is called during C initialization to supply argc and argv to main().
+It returns an array of zero-terminated string indexes followed by the strings themselves. e.g. [“ABC”, “DEF”] is 06 00 0A 00 00 00 41 42 43 00 44 45 46 00 The returned data is guaranteed valid.

 void *argv_mem(size_t size) { return malloc(size); }